tarwn/lessthandot-hugo/blogs/content/posts/2011-05-17-process-kills-developer-passion-and-kittens.md

 MVC is [over 30 years old][3].
 Scrum?
 [Longer than you think][4].
 Any guesses on when we started adding behavior to objects?

 Scrum is a starting point, as are most of the defined flavors of Agile.
 If you previously did more complex processes, then Scrum is going to feel extremely lightweight.
-If you are used to “Adhoc” \*cough cowboy\* style processes, then Scrum will feel like more work.
+If you are used to "Adhoc" \*cough cowboy\* style processes, then Scrum will feel like more work.
 In either case you will probably feel some pain because Scrum (and even more so, Kanban) expose underlying issues that you didn't have to see before.

 ## Ok, so what then?